Applying for a Driver’s Permit?

-Yes.
-You can opt out at any time and request to have your data removed from the app and DMV TestBuddy study.
-Participation has no impact on your driving test or obtaining a driver’s license.
+Yes, participation can be cancelled at any time and the participant can request to have their data removed from the app and study.
+Participation results will have no impact on your drive test or obtaining a driver’s license.

-Does the app use GPS (Global Positioning System)?
+Does the app use Global Positioning System (GPS)?

-What is the DMV’s legal authority to use this technology?
+What is DMV’s legal authority to use the technology?

 What kind of data does the app collect?

-Participants provide their name, permit or driver’s license number, and their email address.
+The participant provides first and last name, permit or driver’s license number, and their email address.
 All personal information collected is to be used for purposes of the study and is subject to the limitations in the Information Practices Act and state policy.
 Driving activity captured will include location, speed/acceleration, braking/stopping, and turning/swerving.

-How does the DMV plan to use the data collected?
+How does DMV plan to use the data collected?

-The DMV worked with the app developer to specify the kind of data that is necessary to collect.
-This data is only accessible by individuals authorized by the DMV.
-Data is not be shared with insurance companies, law enforcement, or participants’ parents or legal guardians.
-Refer to DMV’s Information Security and Disclosure Statement for more information.
+DMV has worked with the app developer to specify what data is necessary to collect, which will be accessible by individuals authorized by DMV only.
+Data will not be shared with insurance companies, law enforcement, or participants’ parent/legal guardian.
+DMV’s Information Security and Disclosure Statement

 What steps will be taken to ensure the data is secure from other persons?

-What steps will be taken to ensure those with access to data do not share or use it for purposes other than its intended purpose of driver evaluation?
+What steps will be taken to ensure those with access to data do not share or use for purposes other than their intended purpose of driver evaluation?

-The DMV follows the same guidelines and regulations that protect other personal data collected by the DMV.
+DMV is following the same guidelines and regulations that protect other personal data collected by DMV.

 What steps will be taken to ensure the data is destroyed after used for intended purpose?

-All data will be destroyed according to DMV data retention policies based on data type.
+All data will be destroyed according to DMV data retention policies based on the data type.

-Is the data collected by the app going to be included on my DMV record?
+Is the data collected by the app going to be linked to my name or other phone data?

 Do I have to use the DMV TestBuddy app to be licensed?

 No, participation is voluntary.
-The app collects data related to driving behavior and is used for DMV research.
-It plays no role in obtaining a driver’s license.
+The app will collect data related to driving behavior to be used in the DMV study and plays no role in obtaining a driver’s license.

 What if I can’t afford a smartphone or don’t want one?

-While participation is voluntary, the DMV TestBuddy app is required to participate.
-If you do not have a smartphone, you cannot volunteer.
+While participating is voluntary, the DMV TestBuddy app is required to participate.
+Those without a smartphone will not be able to participate.

-Will declining to use the app create additional barriers to getting a driver’s license?
+Will declining to use the app create additional barriers to licensure?

-Is there any way that using the app can create additional barriers to getting a driver’s license?
+Is there any way that using the app can create additional barriers to licensure?

-No. Data collected is only used by the DMV for research and evaluation of DMV processes.
+No. Data collected will be used by DMV for the purposes of the comparison study only.

 What if I score poorly?

-There are no consequences if your data reflects poor driving behavior.
-The DMV may explore additional features to provide feedback on driver behavior through the app.
+There is no consequence if the participant’s data reflects poor driving behavior.
+DMV may explore additional features to provide feedback on driver behavior through the app.

 How will the collected data be used to evaluate my driving?

-Only driving activity collected by the app will be used for the comparison study and the type of data collected will be the same for all participants.
+Only driving activity that can be collected by the app will be used for the comparison study and the type of data collected will be the same for all participants.

 Can the data collected be used to delay or deny my driver’s license?
 (For example, what if I score very poorly?)

-No. The data is collected for the comparison study and will not play a role in determining a driver’s eligibility to be licensed.
+No. The data is collected for the comparison study and will not play a role in determining eligibility to be licensed.

-Could I receive citations or fines because of my driving behavior when using the app, even if I was never pulled over by an officer?
+Could I incur citations or fines as a result of driving behavior collected on the app, even if I was never pulled over by an officer?